The Phoenix award is awarded bi-annually to recognize outstanding contributions to the field of Welty studies. Recipients of the Phoenix are:

 The Eudora Welty Foundation and the Mississippi Department of Archives and History (MDAH) sponsor the Eudora Welty Research Fellowship to encourage and support research use of the Eudora Welty Collection and related materials at the Mississippi Department of Archives and History by graduate students.

-One competitive fellowship of $1,000 will be offered for research conducted in the summer.
-The stipend may be used to cover travel, housing, and other expenses during their stay in Jackson, Mississippi.
+One competitive fellowship of $2,000 will be offered for research conducted in the summer.
+The stipend may be used to cover travel, housing, and other expenses during the recipient’s stay in Jackson, Mississippi.

-Additional information is available on the MDAH Web site mdah.state.ms.us/fellowship.pdf.
+Additional information is available on the MDAH website http://www.mdah.ms.gov/welty/resources/welty-fellowship.php.

 Eudora Welty Graduate Student Travel Award